 Moving on to the food, here’s a look at the menu.
 The bar upstairs does have a limited menu, albeit with some quality options, compared to the actual restaurant downstairs.

-Melissa went with the Salmon PLT for her lunch.
+One of the standout entrees is the Salmon PLT for her lunch.
 This is Grilled Salmon with Pancetta, Tomato, Lemon-Bacon Aioli served on Toasted Focaccia.
 To put it simply, this was a fantastic sandwich.
 The Salmon was flavorful and grilled perfectly.
 The Tomato and Pancetta countered each other, adding a little bit of sweet and salty.
 The Lemon-Bacon Aioli served a similar purpose and was delicious on the salmon.
 This was truly one of the better sandwiches I’ve ever had.
 Unfortunately, it has the price to prove it at $23.
-That’s fairly steep for a sandwich but the quality ultimately made it worth it.
+That’s fairly steep for a sandwich but the quality ultimately made it worth the price.
 I won’t go as far as calling this a good value but it’s worth it due to how tasty it is.